XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 3. Install different versions of the Build Tools and Android SDKs as prompted by Android Studio.

 4. Go to _Run_ and select _Run 'app'_ option.
-This will install the RoboTutor application into your Android device.
+This will install the RoboTutor application onto your Android device.
 Alternatively, you can build the APK by selecting _Build_ and then _Make Project_.
 Copy the APK generated in _[app](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/app)/build/outputs/apk_ folder to your Android device and install it.

 5. Launch the RoboTutor app from the app drawer.